billybilly96/Se3-UniBo.github.io/index.md

 ### Support or Contact

-The team is made by:
+The team is made up of:
 * Dr. Luca Ragazzi (PhD Student) (l.ragazzi@unibo.it)
 * Prof. Gianluca Moro (PhD) (gianluca.moro@unibo.it)